 Public lands are scarce in Mexico, so effective conservation must involve private parcels and communal lands known as ejidos—both of which can voluntarily be certified as protected areas.
 Public reserves constitute a designation of public interest across a mosaic of mostly private and communal lands.
 Below we highlight a few of the core reserves in northern Mexico that are key to implementing the Western Wildway vision:

-Ajos-Bavispe, a National Forest Reserve and Wildlife Refuge, lies only 24 miles (39 kilometers) south of the U.S.-Mexico border, in the heart of the Sky Islands—one of North America’s most ecologically diverse regions.
-At more than 200,000 hectares, Ajos-Bavispe provides habitat for jaguars, black bears, ocelots, golden eagles, and many other species of conservation concern.
-The reserve itself is threatened by bureaucratic neglect, which prompted Wildlands Network to lead a campaign to push authorities to recognize Ajos-Bavispe as a Natural Protected Area.
+Bavispe, a National Forest Reserve and Wildlife Refuge, lies only 24 miles (39 kilometers) south of the U.S.-Mexico border, in the heart of the Sky Islands—one of North America’s most ecologically diverse regions.
+At more than 200,000 hectares, Bavispe provides habitat for jaguars, black bears, ocelots, golden eagles, and many other species of conservation concern.
+Wildlands Network’s campaign to pressure Mexico’s Secretary of the Environment to recategorize the reserve as a protected area saved it from bureaucratic neglect.
+Because of its recategorization, the reserve now enjoys the legal certainty of protections.

 The Northern Jaguar Reserve protects more than 22,000 hectares of habitat for the northernmost breeding population of jaguars in the world.
 This exemplary private conservation effort is spearheaded by 2 of our partner groups, Naturalia and Northern Jaguar Project.
 The reserve is also home to more than 150 bird species, and has become a hub for researchers studying the wildlife of Sonora.